JS-Kim/Coursera/Specializations/Java_OOD_of_DataStructures_Specialization/README.md

 My work with Java Programming: Object-Oriented Design of Data Structures Specialization at Coursera This is not for earning certificates, meaning that I would like to take all coursera for free.
 So I am not sure how much I can get along with this for now.
+Anyway, this is a great course even for refreshing what I already knew and learned regarding OOP in Java.

 -----------------------------
 https://www.coursera.org/specializations/java-object-oriented